AudeizReading/virtual-campus-42nice/README.md

 >   <img alt="Info" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/info.svg">
 > </picture><br>
 >
+> - Detects if the OS is Windows and set also the XServer connection to (slight different from Mac OS X, especially the DISPLAY variable)
+> - Fix bug blocking install of OpenGL
+> - A confirmation is now asked for the 42 login: possible to resend a new one.
+> - Possible to link the .bashrc or .vimrc of the user if needed
 > - Fix bugs norminette, install opengl, node.js 18, bugs X11, remove sudo rights
 > - Integrating OpenGL. / fix bugs
 > - Integrating better checks for invalid paths (we still can not create new